class String

 'foo'[3, 200] # => ""

-When negative start and non-negative length are given, the slice beginning is determined by counting backward from the end of self, and the slice continues for length characters, if available:
+When a negative start and non-negative length are given, the slice begins by counting backward from the end of self, and continues for length characters, if available:

 'foo'[-2, 2] # => "oo"